 Roche now uses 100% renewable electricity in its UK operations and aims for all vehicles used for business purposes are to be greenhouse gas free by 2030.
 They are also working with E.ON to offer 100% renewable electricity to their UK supply chain partners.

-Roche has reduced their global emissions by 57% since 2005 and are aiming for a 75% reduction by 2029.Read more about Roche’s commitment to minimise their environmental footprint here.
+Roche has reduced their global emissions by 57% since 2005 and are aiming for a 75% reduction by 2029.Read more about Roche’s commitment to minimise their environmental footprint on their website.

 Pfizer is reducing greenhouse gas emissions across its operations.
 It has delivered a 33% reduction in emissions between 2012 and 2020.